 For September 2020, Priory Junior School started a nurture group, called 'The Snug'.
 The purpose of The Snug was to provide selected children with a personalised curriculum in an environment based on the Nurture UK model.
-This was for year 3 children only, who were been identified as working significantly below age expected in all core areas and found the classroom environment during these lessons to be a negative experience, impacting on their social and emotional needs.
+This provision has continued for the same children who are now in year 4.
+They have been identified as working significantly below age expected in all core areas and can find the classroom environment during these lessons to be overwhelming, impacting on their social and emotional needs.

 The children spent every morning in The Snug, where they received a personalised curriculum for English, Phonics, Reading, Handwriting and Maths.
 They also took part in a variety of nurture activities personalised to them following an assessment of their social and emotional needs.
-It is the intent of The Snug that these children will make progress both academically and emotionally so they re-join the class for learning in year 4.
+These children have made amazing progress both academically and emotionally and are being supported to re-join the class for learning in year 5.